acdhound/palettizer/README.md

 # palettizer
-Simple tool to convert images using a given palette
+Palettizer is a simple tool to reduce images' color space to a given palette.